sam-iran/Learn_React.Js/README.md

 # Learn_react.js
 Learn front end development with react.js from scratch

-$ Learn_react.js/vite_react/src/components/Cars.jsx contais the code for Array rendering in react
+$ Cars.jsx contais the code for Array rendering in react
+$ Fruits.jsx and Fruit.jsx contains the code for conditional filtering and rendering